Want to help?

 If you are interested in program support, our fundraising committee or administrative support opportunities please contact BIST’s executive director, Melissa Vigar at: [email protected] or 647-748-0847.

-If you are interested in becoming a peer mentor, please contact the program’s coordinator, Carrie MacKinnon, at [email protected] or 416.830.1485
+If you are interested in becoming a peer mentor please contact the program’s coordinator Ryan Natale at [email protected] OR 647-990-1485.

 Got something to say?
 Write for Brain Injury Blog Toronto – we post articles once to twice a week on issues related to brain injury – be they survivor stories, information on brain injury research, or tips on life with ABI.
 With over 2000 followers, writing for BIST is a great way to have your voice heard and spread brain injury awareness.

-If you are interested in writing for our blog, please send an email to Meri Perra, at: [email protected].
+If you are interested in writing for our blog, please send an email to our communications coordinator Meri Perra at: [email protected].